scontain/env_tutorial/README.md

 # Building a Confidential Flask-Based Application using `sconectl`

+## Motivation

+When building confidential applications, we need to connect multiple confidential services into one service mesh.
+In this context, we need to define lots of configuration parameters.
+To get a first draft regarding what parameters are needed, we can use option `--print-defaults` to emit all the environment variables that must or can be defined.

+We can then edit or patch these defaults.
+In this example, we just append a patch file to the emitted definitions: the values of the patch file overwrite the definitions of the emitted file.

+## Details

 This is a variant of the Flask-Based Application to show how to determine which key/value pairs we need to define in the mesh file.

 1. To do so, we first create a mesh file `mesh-base.yaml.template` that defines

-   - what CAS to use
+   - what CAS to use: you can specify the CAS instance by adding options `--cas` and `--cas-namespace` to the run script.
+     - default is `cas` in namespace `default`

    - which services to include in this mesh

-    We can configure this template using the following environment variables:
+    We can configure this template using the following environment variables or via command line flags:

-   - `$APP_IMAGE_REPO`: the container image repo to which we push the generated container image
+   - `$APP_IMAGE_REPO` / `--image_repo`: the container image repo to which we push the generated container image
-   - `$APP_NAMESPACE`: the namespace used by SCONE CAS.
+   - `$APP_NAMESPACE` / `--namespace`: the namespace used by SCONE CAS.
 By default we create a random namespace to avoid conflicts.
-   - `$SCONECTL_REPO`: the repo used for the sconectl images.
+   - `$SCONECTL_REPO` : the repo used for the sconectl images.
 By default this is `registry.scontain.com/sconectl`
-   - `$RELEASE`: the name of the helm release.
+   - `$RELEASE` / `--release`: the name of the helm release.
 (We do not use this in this template file)

 2. These environment variables are set by the `run.sh` script.
 This script generates a new mesh file in which these environment variables are replaced by their values: